Philosophy of Technology

 The scope and the agenda for ethics of technology to a large extent depend on how technology is conceptualized.
 The second half of the twentieth century has witnessed a richer variety of conceptualizations of technology that move beyond the conceptualization of technology as a neutral tool, as a world view or as a historical necessity.
 This includes conceptualizations of technology as a political phenomenon (Winner, Feenberg, Sclove), as a social activity (Latour, Callon, Bijker and others in the area of science and technology studies), as a cultural phenomenon (Ihde, Borgmann), as a professional activity (engineering ethics, e.g., Davis), and as a cognitive activity (Bunge, Vincenti).
 Despite this diversity, the development in the second half of the twentieth century is characterized by two general trends.
 One is a move away from technological determinism and the assumption that technology is a given self-contained phenomenon which develops autonomously to an emphasis on technological development being the result of choices (although not necessarily the intended result).
 The other is a move away from ethical reflection on technology as such to ethical reflection of specific technologies and to specific phases in the development of technology.
 Both trends together have resulted in an enormous increase in the number and scope of ethical questions that are asked about technology.
 The developments also imply that ethics of technology is to be adequately empirically informed, not only about the exact consequences of specific technologies but also about the actions of engineers and the process of technological development.
 This has also opened the way to the involvement of other disciplines in ethical reflections on technology, such as Science and Technology Studies (STS) and Technology Assessment (TA).

 Not only is the ethics of technology characterized by a diversity of approaches, it might even be doubted whether something like a subdiscipline of ethics of technology, in the sense of a community of scholars working on a common set of problems, exists.
-The scholars studying ethical issues in technology have diverse backgrounds (e.g., philosophy, STS, TA, law, political science) and they do not always consider themselves (primarily) ethicists of technology.
+The scholars studying ethical issues in technology have diverse backgrounds (e.g., philosophy, STS, TA, law, political science, and STEM disciplines) and they do not always consider themselves (primarily) ethicists of technology.
 To give the reader an overview of the field, three basic approaches or strands that might be distinguished in the ethics of technology will be discussed.

-3.2.1.
-Cultural and political approaches
+3.2.1 Cultural and political approaches

 Both cultural and political approaches build on the traditional philosophy and ethics of technology of the first half of the twentieth century.
-Whereas cultural approaches conceive of technology as a cultural phenomenon that influences our perception of the world, political approaches conceive of technology as a political phenomenon, i.e. as a phenomenon that is ruled by and embodies institutional power relations between people.
+Whereas cultural approaches conceive of technology as a cultural phenomenon that influences our perception of the world, political approaches conceive of technology as a political phenomenon, i.e., as a phenomenon that is ruled by and embodies institutional power relations between people.

 Political approaches to technology mostly go back to Marx, who assumed that the material structure of production in society, in which technology is obviously a major factor, determined the economic and social structure of that society.
 Similarly, Langdon Winner has argued that technologies can embody specific forms of power and authority (Winner 1980).
 According to him, some technologies are inherently normative in the sense that they require or are strongly compatible with certain social and political relations.
 Railroads, for example, seem to require a certain authoritative management structure.
 In other cases, technologies may be political due to the particular way they have been designed.
 Some political approaches to technology are inspired by (American) pragmatism and, to a lesser extent, discourse ethics.
 A number of philosophers, for example, have pleaded for a democratization of technological development and the inclusion of ordinary people in the shaping of technology (Winner 1983; Sclove 1995; Feenberg 1999).
 Such ideas are also echoed in recent interdisciplinary approaches, such as Responsible Research and Innovation (RRI), that aim at opening up the innovation process to a broader range of stakeholders and concerns (Owen et al. 2013).

-3.2.2.
-Engineering ethics
+3.2.2 Engineering ethics

 Although there is no agreement on how a profession exactly should be defined, the following characteristics are often mentioned: